aestrella293/googleAssist/README.md

 The device type should be a *'Speaker'*.

-**Make sure you download the 'Oauth 2.0 credentials' to your Pi.
-You may download them to your PC but they must be moved to the Pi later.**
+**Make sure you download the 'Oauth_2.0_credentials.json' file to your Pi.
+You may download them to your PC but they must be moved to the Pi later.
+Make sure they are in the '/home/pi' directory.**

 For this project, select the *'On/Off'* trait.